joseph-ravenwolfe/nitrogen/README.md

 ## Usage

 Configure fertilizers and dependencies in `config/seeds.rb`.
-Nest configurations for dependant models.
-Define the desired `:frequency` for a dependant model to appear.
+Nest configurations for dependent models.
+Define the desired `:frequency` for a dependent model to appear.
 In the following example, a given `User` will have up to 4 `Post` records associated with it.
-If no `:frequency` is specified, the default behavior is to create one dependant model per parent model.
+If no `:frequency` is specified, the default behavior is to create one dependent model per parent model.

 Configure a seeded model to inherit from a pre-existing fertilizer.
 More on Fertilizers below.